 Day 1: Rishikesh to Yamunotri

-It is not possible to do Rishikesh to Yamunotri in a day, as you need to trek to get there.
+It is not possible to go from Rishikesh to Yamunotri in a day, as you need to trek to get there.
 So the first day includes getting to the base camp of the Yamunotri trek.

 Morning buses from Rishikesh leave around 4 am and take nearly 10 or 11 hours to reach Janki Chatti.
 Buses can be booked in advance at the bus station in Rishikesh or right on time.
 Those who have missed the bus should have no problem finding shared taxis.
 Shared taxis charge a little more than buses.
 The route takes you from less than 500m to a whopping 2,800m altitude above sea level.